-As filming restarts in the face this unprecedented pandemic with sweeping impacts on businesses and daily lives around the world, we remain a COVID information resource for production and their crews.
+As filming has restarted in the face this unprecedented pandemic with sweeping impacts on businesses and daily lives around the world, we remain a COVID-19 information resource for production and their crews.

 On this page, we will keep you posted on the latest legislation and COVID resources to help you and your crew navigate these challenging times.
 We appreciate your patience as we work with state and federal offices to bring you the best guidance currently available at all times.
 This page is updated regularly.

 - California COVID-19 Supplemental PSL

 - California SB1159: Production Reporting Responsibilities for an Outbreak

 - Notices for Employers To Post / Distribute

 - State Unemployment Offices

 To support social distancing and to help reduce the spread of the coronavirus, we are trying to eliminate paper exchange.
 To that end:

 - Please submit all payroll and receive all invoices via our Client Portal.

 - Have your crew sign up for free ACH Deposit.